bisq-network/bisq-website/roadmap.md

 - Change max. deviation of market price to 30% (in settings it can be extended to 50%)
 - Fix wrong fee estimation (#1325)
 - Fix bug with deactivated Cash deposit offers
-- Fix bug with currency selection in create offer screen when a mulit-currency account is used
+- Fix bug with currency selection in create offer screen when a multi-currency account is used

 ### Version 0.6.5